2025 Porsche Cup Brasil

-The 2025 Porsche Cup Brasil is the 21st season of Porsche Cup Brasil.
-The season began at Autódromo Velo Città on 22 March and will end at Interlagos Circuit on 22 November.
+The 2025 Porsche Cup Brasil was the 21st season of Porsche Cup Brasil.
+The season began at Autódromo Velo Città on 22 March and finished at Interlagos Circuit on 22 November.

-The series consist in three different sprint championships with two subclasses each.
+The series consisted in three different sprint championships with two subclasses each.
 The main championship is the Porsche Carrera Cup Brasil (PCCB) which runs Porsche 911 GT3 (992).
-The secondary championship is the Porsche Sprint Challenge Brasil (PSCB) which runs the Porsche 911 GT3 (991).
-As well there is the entry level championship called Porsche Sprint Trophy Brasil (PSTB) which runs a older version of the Porsche 911 GT3.
-As well with the Sprint championships there is the Endurance Challenge, with 300 Km races while Sprint consist in 25 minutes +1 lap.
+The secondary championship is the Porsche Sprint Challenge Brasil (PSCB) which ran the Porsche 911 GT3 (991).
+As well there was the entry level championship called Porsche Sprint Trophy Brasil (PSTB) which ran an older version of the Porsche 911 GT3.
+As well with the Sprint championships there was the Endurance Challenge, with 300 Km races while Sprint consisted in 25 minutes +1 lap.

-Marçal Muller is the defending champion in Carrera Cup while Peter Feder won on Sport subclass and Israel Salmen was the rookie champion, on Sprint Challenge Miguel Marioti was the 2024 champion while Célio Brasil was the sport champion and Caio Chaves got the rookie championship.
+Marçal Muller was the defending champion in Carrera Cup while Peter Feder won on Sport subclass and Israel Salmen was the rookie champion, on Sprint Challenge Miguel Marioti was the 2024 champion while Célio Brasil was the sport champion and Caio Chaves got the rookie championship.
 In Trophy José Moura neto was the previous year champion while Neto Heil was the sport champion.